-A mild cold front the evening before produced a chilly breeze at the boat ramp that morning when J. Read Hendon and I launched my skiff, Shallow-Water MARC.
-It was late September, and Hendon, a fisheries biologist for the University of Southern Mississippi’s Gulf Coast Research Laboratory, in nearby Ocean Springs, and I planned to fish for seatrout post oil-spill mess.
+A mild cold front the evening before produced a chilly breeze at the boat ramp that morning when J. Read Hendon and I launched my skiff.
+It was late September, and Hendon, a fisheries biologist for the University of Southern Mississippi’s Gulf Coast Research Laboratory, in nearby Ocean Springs, and I planned to fish for seatrout.
 Looking for shelter from the wind, we ended up in Graveline Bayou.
 And what I saw upon entering this estuarine marsh surprised me.

-What got my attention most was the lack of any evidence of oil, which, admittedly, was my concern.
-I’m not implying there were no problems associated with the spill, just that things looked normal to me: birds frolicking about, clean marshes and beaches, and no residue on the fishing lines or boat.
-In fact, the number of recreational fishing boats in and near that bayou was great to see, topped only by the hundreds, if not thousands, of menhaden that were crammed into that system.
+What got my attention most was the number of recreational fishing boats in and near the bayou, topped only by the hundreds, if not thousands, of menhaden that were crammed into that system.
 There were so many menhaden that I wondered how we’d compete for the seatrout’s attention with our topwater plugs and live shrimp.
 But we were ready to give it a heck of a try.

 Admittedly, I’m a big fan of seatrout, having grown up fishing for them in Miami’s North Biscayne Bay.
-I still target them a good amount today and am experienced at catching them on topwater and swimming baits, soft-plastics, and live baits such as finger mullet, herring, pilchards, croakers and even shrimp.
+I still target them, catching them on topwater and swimming baits, soft-plastics, and live baits such as finger mullet, herring, pilchards, croakers and even shrimp.
 Yet Hendon showed me something new: trolling live shrimp.
 I’ve certainly drifted with live shrimp before, but never trolled them.
 And I was a bit skeptical when I saw him rig a small to medium live shrimp on a light spinning outfit, cast it behind the boat and place the rod in a gunwale holder.
 And if that weren’t enough, he did so with a second outfit on the opposite side of the boat.
 He then told me to speed up the trolling motor slightly and head up the creek.

 Exact distance depends on the trolling speed and depth, but when the shrimp bumps or hangs in the shallow bottom, it’s necessary to reel it up a few feet.
 At this point, you can fish with confidence, knowing your bait is in the strike zone.